chnm/thatcamp-org/wp-content/plugins/wp-geshi-highlight/readme.txt

 Please have a look at the [plugin's website](http://gehrcke.de/wp-geshi-highlight/#faq).

-= Can I change the starting line number? =

-Yes, try e.g. line="13".
-But this [breaks](http://qbnz.com/highlighter/geshi-doc.html#starting-line-numbers) XHTML strict compliance.

 == Screenshots ==
 1. This screenshot shows WP-GeSHi-Highlight in action.
 Furthermore, it visualizes how code blocks on the same page can have different styles (very easy to accomplish using WP-GeSHi-Highlight).
+Possibly this screenshot is out of date regarding the styling details.

 == Changelog ==
+= 1.1.0 (2013-06-22) =
+* Adjust default style for compatibility with Twentythirteen theme.
+* Remove GeSHi's hard-coded font-size and line-height code styles.
+* Reduce box shadow and border radius in default style.
+* Slightly increase top and bottom padding in default style.

 = 1.0.8 (2013-01-17) =
 * Improve default stylesheet: make use of CSS3 box shadows, several tweaks.
 * If the code block style file is found in the [theme style directory](http://codex.wordpress.org/Function_Reference/get_stylesheet_directory), it now has priority over the one in the plugin directory.